JoseRoca/AfxNova/docs/Windows GUI /CWindow Class.md

 ### <a name="topic1"></a>Creating the main window

-To use `CWindow` you must first include "CWindow.inc" and allow all symbols of its namespace to be accessed adding **Noba**.
+To use `CWindow` you must first include "CWindow.inc" and allow all symbols of its namespace to be accessed adding **USING AfxNova**.

 ```
 #INCLUDE ONCE "AfxNova/CWindow.inc"